martinthomson/balsamic/draft-thomson-balsamic.md

 The IESG statement clarifying key word usage {{IESG-KW}}
 takes special effort to identify some of these inappropriate uses.

-Use of "SHOULD" is almost always phrased in less ambiguous terms, by defining the preferred behaviour, and the conditions where it is acceptable to deviate from that practice.
+Use of "SHOULD" is almost always better phrased in less ambiguous terms, by defining the preferred behaviour, and the conditions where it is acceptable to deviate from that practice.